 2. Increased use of digital tools

 Pharmaceutical industries across the world have accelerated their manufacturing processes.
-Companies are now increasingly relying on digital tools to navigate through this global crisis.
+Companies are now increasingly relying on digital tools, including workflow management software, to navigate through this global crisis.
 Projects like labeling design and approval now heavily rely on software platforms that allow stakeholders to collaborate and make the product available to the market.

 3. Automated labeling